Updated May 21, 2020

 - At that time, we may recommend that you come into your practice for your scheduled appointment, or,

-- We may arrange an appointment for you and your clinician to discuss your health by telephone or video conference.
+- We may arrange an appointment for you and your clinician to discuss your health by telephone or video conference (telehealth).

-- If you are seen via telemedicine, this is an actual appointment with your clinician that will be covered by your insurance.
+- If you are seen via telehealth, this appointment will be covered by your insurance.

-- In some instances, we may send a clinician or home health visitor to your home to check on your or to set up video teleconferencing.
+- In some instances, we may send a clinician or home health visitor to your home to check on your or to help you set up a video appointment.

-- We may arrange to see you in one of our outdoor, on-site facilities.
+- We may arrange to see you in one of our outdoor, on-site facilities, or in our office.Other COVID-19 information

 What we know.